 Part of that exploration is about becoming an observer of yourself, “of going from being the dancer to the spectator sitting in the balcony.”
 For example, many people have a tendency to withdraw from conflict.
 Why?
 Deepa says to understand, we need to get perspective and look at our assumptions and worldview.
 If you think that there should be no tension or no conflict, then you will run anytime you encounter them because they make you so uncomfortable.
 But, what if you started seeing them as a normal part of interaction?

 One powerful tool to get us to become observers and create something different in our way of thinking is somatics: “If I have the view that conflict is unwanted, it will create certain reactions in the body when I come into conflict: a constraint in my chest or a churching in my stomach, for example,” says Deepa.
-“As I explore these sensations and my awareness of them grows, so does my capacity to reshape what I am experiencing… in that moment I realize I can choose to ground myself instead of withdrawing or closing up.”
+“As I explore these sensations and my awareness of them grows, so does my capacity to reshape what I am experiencing… at that moment I realize I can choose to ground myself instead of withdrawing or closing up.”

 Once you’ve gotten good at observing, the next beautiful thing that can happen in coaching is connecting with your true purpose.
 For Deepa, this is intimately related to integrating your past, present, and future.
-Past is connected to present by accepting your connection to culture, your history, and what happened that got you to where you are today.
-Connecting future to present seems a bit trickier—what is my future anyway?
+Past is connected to the present by accepting your connection to culture, your history, and what happened that got you to where you are today.
+Connecting the future to present seems a bit trickier—what is my future anyway?

 “Each one of us, whether we have acknowledged it or not, has a vision of our purpose and if we delve deep enough, we will find it,” says Deepa.
 “Once you are clear on this vision, an intentionality begins to happen in your present that lets you walk into that future…

-...This is an ongoing journey for any human being, and we need to remember that our purpose may keep changing throughout our lives.
-At each stage, we may be fine tuning, developing, and modifying.”
+…This is an ongoing journey for any human being, and we need to remember that our purpose may keep changing throughout our lives.
+At each stage, we may be fine-tuning, developing, and modifying.”